 Once the sun starts to set, the entire vibe of Stampede shifts into party mode.
 Think:

-- Fireworks lighting up the sky if you are on or close to Stampede Park
+• Fireworks lighting up the sky if you are at or near Stampede Park.

 When the sun goes down, the real party begins—Stampede nights are high-energy, social, and a little chaotic, in the best possible way.